Education and Experience

 Angie's experience in this area often makes this easier for them to begin counseling.

 Since her husband is also a first responder, she understands how difficult it is to deal with some of the issues unique to them.
 Their black and white thinking can cause communication issues in their relationships.
 Stress is also a major factor for first responders to work through as they need to be able to think critically in serious situations.
-Most first responders also experience major trauma that can cause PTSD if not processed.
+Many first responders also experience major trauma that can cause PTSD if not processed.
 The spouses of first responders can also struggle.
-When you see your spouse put on a bullet-proof vest and grab their gun, the concern is immediate.
+As you see your spouse put on a bullet-proof vest and grab their gun, the concern is immediate.
 Even their first responder’s varied work schedule can be difficult when they are unable to attend family celebrations.